 PEER CONSULTANT RECRUITING

 CAES Communication Support Services (CSS) aims to support the communication skills development of all UGC-funded students through 1:1 consultations and workshops with trained consultants through its Writing Centre and Speaking Studio service.
-We are now recruiting high-calibre postgraduate and Year 2, 3, 4 and 5 undergraduate peer consultants for semester 1 of the 2023-24 academic year.
+We are now recruiting high-calibre postgraduate and Year 2, 3, 4 and 5 undergraduate peer consultants for semester 2 of the 2023-24 academic year; exceptional Year 1 students will also be considered.
 Students from all disciplines are welcome.
-Successful candidates will have excellent communication skills relevant to work in the Writing Centre and Speaking Studio, and they will be enthusiastic about helping others communicate effectively.
+Successful candidates will have excellent communication skills relevant to work in the Writing Centre or Speaking Studio, and they will be enthusiastic about helping others communicate effectively.
 Those hired will receive training in tutoring and communication skills, and be supported by professional language instructors in their work.

 How much is the pay?